 For our 18th Wedding Anniversary, Ejuan had planned us a getaway.
 As usual, I had no clue where this trip would take us.
 For packing clues, he told me to wear something colorful.
 If you’ve followed me long enough, you know that one of the top items on our bucket list is to visit all fifty states.
 Lately, we have been country-hopping more, and I reminded him that we need to get more states knocked off the list.
 Therefore, I became curious about the trip.
 Normally, I go with the flow and begin to pack to the best of my abilities with the hints I’ve received.
 However, I was so excited that the colorful place he mentioned could be Hawaii.
 It is one of the seventeen states we have left to see.
 I attempted to ask more specific questions regarding the location.
 He wouldn’t give any distinct info, and I’m okay with that, but his responses begin to make me feel like Hawaii would not be our destination.

 With that, I was extremely excited and anxious at the same time.
-As I’ve spoken about in past travel posts, I try not to stand out completely and be any more foreign than my complexion and southern accent already declare.
+I’ve spoken about not standing out in other travel posts.
+I don’t want to be any more foreign than my complexion and southern accent already show.
 Other times, depending on the location, I sometimes want to dress like the culture and fit in more with the locals.
 Because I didn’t know where I was going, I became concerned with choosing the proper attire.
 In response to one of my questions, Ejuan told me we would be going somewhere we’d never been and that it would be out of the country.
 That didn’t help me decide on clothing, so I began searching the web for some colorful looks.
 I came across a cute, brightly colored jumpsuit that I felt would fit whatever occasion he had planned for us.
 I ordered it and then had to have it tailored because it was too long.

 We arrived at the airport in the wee hours Sunday morning to catch (you guessed it!)our Spirit Airlines flight.
 At that moment, Ejuan sent my boarding pass, and our destination was revealed to me.
 That plane took us to Fort Lauderdale, Florida, where we hopped on the next flight to Cartagena.
 Within a few hours, we’d made it to Colombia.
 We grabbed a taxi and began to enjoy the next few days in paradise.
 During the ride, we passed many older buildings (which I later found out was Old Town).
 We drove to Boca Granda and came to Hyatt Regency, which would be our home away from home during our stay.
 Many of the workers spoke Spanish, but there was always someone available to assist that spoke English as well.
 Check-in was relatively seamless, and we went on our way to check out our new space.